Ledig stilling på Universitetet i Oslo

 How to apply

-- Copies of transcripts: All applicants must submit their Master’s degree Diploma and transcript(s), preferably together with a class distribution of grades.
-The transcript must specify the grade achieved on the Master’s thesis.
+- Copies of transcripts: All applicants must submit their Master’s degree diploma and transcript(s), preferably together with a class distribution of grades.
+The transcript must specify the grade achieved for the Master’s thesis

-- Official explanation of the grading and credit system at your university, translated into ECTS-credits.
+- Official explanation of the grading and credit system at your university (foreign applicants)

 Please see the guidelines and regulations for appointments to Research Fellowships at the University of Oslo.

 No one can be appointed for more than one PhD Research Fellowship period at the University of Oslo.

 According to the Norwegian Freedom of Information Act (Offentleglova) information about the applicant may be included in the public applicant list, also in cases where the applicant has requested non-disclosure.